Generic Name: toremifene (tor EM i feen)

 Taking toremifene may increase your risk of developing endometrial hyperplasia, a condition that may lead to cancer of the uterus.
 Talk to your doctor about your individual risk.

-Do not use toremifene if you are pregnant.
-It could harm the unborn baby.
+Although it is not likely that a postmenopausal woman would be pregnant, toremifene can harm an unborn baby.
+Do not take this medicine if you are pregnant or may become pregnant.
 Use effective birth control if you are not past menopause, and tell your doctor if you become pregnant during treatment.

 It is not known whether toremifene passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are using toremifene.

 How should I take Fareston (toremifene)?